gsmit/sliding-window-dataset/README.md

 # Sliding Window Dataset
 A minimal Python library for slicing time series data into overlapping sliding windows.
 Designed as a subclass of PyTorch’s `Dataset`, it seamlessly integrates with your data pipelines and model training routines.
-Whether you're using lists, NumPy arrays, DataFrames, or other sequence-like data, this dataset converts your time series into training-ready windows with optional transformation on the fly.
+The dataset supports lists, data frames, arrays, tensors, and any other type of sequence-like data.

 ## Installation
 Install by cloning this repository: